islandora-interest-groups/Islandora-Metadata-Interest-Group/README.md

  * The interest group will meet once a month virtually (eg. via Google Hangouts).
 A call for agenda items will be posted to the Islandora Google Group at least 1 week prior to the meeting.
 The convener will appoint a note taker for the meeting and meeting notes will be made available at [IMIG](https://github.com/Islandora/Islandora-Metadata-Interest-Group).

- * The convener will report to the Islandora Roadmap Committee following the IMIG's meeting.
+ * The convener(s) will report to the Islandora Roadmap Committee following the IMIG's meeting.

 ## Become a Participant